Anger and anxiety loom over the Republican convention, but there is good news for Trump in court

 Anger and anxiety are coursing through the party, even as many top Republicans call for calm and a lowering of tensions.

-Republican House Speaker Mike Johnson, another likely convention speaker, offered a more somber tone during a Sunday appearance on NBC.

-“We’ve got to turn the temperature down in this country,” Johnson said.
-“We need leaders of all parties, on both sides, to call that out and make sure that happens so that we can go forward and maintain our free society that we all are blessed to have.”
+Vivek Ramaswamy, who ran in the GOP presidential primary, has distinguished himself as one of the more aggressive voices on the right, saying often that the country is already at war with itself.
+So it was notable that in remarks at an event run by the conservative Heritage Institute at the RNC on Monday he was toning down his rhetoric and urging the country to come together.

+“The enemy is not the Democrats, it is an ideology,” Ramaswamy told the crowd at Heritage’s “Policy Fest” event.

-On Monday, hours before the first convention session, a well-timed bit of good news for Trump seemed likely to springboard the day into a positive start.
+On Monday, hours before the first convention session, some well-timed good news for Trump got the day off to a positive start for him and his party.
 The federal judge presiding over Trump’s classified documents case dismissed the prosecution because of concerns over the appointment of the prosecutor who brought the case, handing the former president a major court victory.

+Trump posted on his Truth Social platform to call for the dismissal of his other legal cases.

+“As we move forward in Uniting our Nation after the horrific events on Saturday, this dismissal of the Lawless Indictment in Florida should be just the first step, followed quickly by the dismissal of ALL the Witch Hunts,” he wrote, listing several cases.

 There are no changes yet to the convention program